evgv/evgv.github.io/_posts/2016-09-13-impossible-to-add-the-configgurable-products-to-the-cart.markdown

 categories: [magento, configurable, cart]
 ---

-#Impossible to add the configgurable products to the cart.

 I have a big issue with configurable products.
 Impossible to add them to the cart.
 I always get `"Please specify the product's option(s)."`.
 There is no error in `system.log` or `exception.log`.